 What is Plant a Billion Trees?

 The Nature Conservancy's Plant a Billion Trees campaign is a major forest restoration program.
 Our goal is to plant a billion trees across the planet to slow the connected crises of climate change and biodiversity loss.
+Donate to help us plant more trees today!

 Why are we planting a billion trees?